AlishKanani/MFIT/README.md

 This repository contains the code for the thermal RC and Discrete State Space (DSS) models for 2.5D and 3D chiplets.
 These models are part of our multi-fidelity thermal modeling for 2.5D and 3D multi-chiplet architectures.

 ## Installation
-The thermal RC model is implemented using a Python wrapper that uses the lsoda solver from [liblsoda](https://github.com/sdwfrost/liblsoda.git).
-However, the modified executable is already included in the repository.
+The thermal RC model is implemented using a Python wrapper that uses the Backward Euler Solver with [[SuperLU](https://github.com/xiaoyeli/superlu)].
+However, the executable is already included in the repository, you'd need to install superlu as dynamic shared library.
+Follow [INSTALL_SuperLU.md](INSTALL_SuperLU.md) for installation instructions.

 To install other dependencies, run the following command:
 ```bash